 Though it is famous for its applications in the culinary world, rosemary has uses that reach far beyond cook books or holiday meals.
 Rosemary oil is a versatile essential oil that proves useful in everyday life for things like promoting healthy-looking hair, creating a relaxing massage, cooking healthy meals, and more.
-It even supports healthy digestion.* Learn more about Rosemary essential oil and discover the diverse uses for this herbaceous, energizing doTERRA product.
+It even supports healthy digestion.* Learn more about Rosemary oil and discover the diverse uses for this herbaceous, energizing doTERRA product.

 Where to Buy Rosemary Oil

 Want to add Rosemary oil to your essential oil collection?
 Learn how to order by visiting our Rosemary oil page.
 Once you receive your own bottle of potent, pure Rosemary oil, you’ll find everyday uses for this product—whether you are cooking, trying to promote healthy-looking hair, or seeking to create a relaxing environment.
 Most importantly, you’ll have the satisfaction of knowing that this oil is safe to use at home and on your family.
 When you buy essential oils from doTERRA, you have the assurance that each bottle of oil has been responsibly sourced, thoroughly tested, and carefully produced with your family in mind.

 - The chemical makeup of Rosemary oil gives it renewing properties that can be both energizing and settling—particularly when you diffuse the oil.
 When you need to study for a big test, memorize your slides for a presentation at work, or just need to finish a project, diffusing Rosemary oil can be helpful.
 In the essential oil diffuser of your choice, consider diffusing Rosemary oil while studying to help maintain concentration.
 As the renewing, green aroma of Rosemary oil wafts through the room, you’ll be able to focus on the task at hand.